 Since 2011, the Flex Fund has made 37 investments totaling $8,385,302 in 21 different companies operating in the sustainable food systems, forest products and clean technology sectors.
 Eighty percent (80%) or $6.7 million of the funds Flex Fund direct investments while the remaining $1.6 million was facilitated by the Fund’s management, but outsourced to mission-aligned, third parties through participation agreements.

-Over the life of the Flex Fund, our investments helped our company leverage almost $187 million in debt, equity and grants resulting in a leveraging ratio of $32.11 for every dollar invested.
+Over the life of the Flex Fund, our investments helped our portfolio companies leverage almost $187 million in debt, equity and grants resulting in a leveraging ratio of $32.11 for every dollar invested.
 Even when eliminating the two portfolio companies with outsized leveraging, the Flex Fund’s investments have leveraged about nine dollars for each invested dollar.

 During the last 11 years, the Flex Fund’s portfolio companies have spent about 30¢ of every dollar of sales to purchase goods from local vendors.
 This has amounted to over $85 million in local purchasing!